Introduction to Python

 4

-You can also get the first index of an item with a given value by using the index()
+You can also get the first index of an item with a specific value using the index()

 method.